yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

 ## Rule management

-Each block/whitelist in the Cloudflare firewall is to be accompanied by an issue in the [Firewall issue tracker](https://gitlab.com/gitlab-com/gl-infra/cloudflare-firewall).
+Each block/allowlist in the Cloudflare firewall is to be accompanied by an issue in the [Firewall issue tracker](https://gitlab.com/gitlab-com/gl-infra/cloudflare-firewall).
-This includes rules added in Terraform for internal an customer whitelists.
+This includes rules added in Terraform for internal an customer allowlists.

 ### Labels